 There is also a strong connection between allergies and sleep-related issues.
 In a survey conducted by the Asthma and Allergy Foundation of America and Teva Respiratory, close to 60% of allergy sufferers stated that their allergies impacted their sleep quality.
 Since the most common symptoms of allergic rhinitis make it difficult to breathe, this also makes it difficult to sleep and makes snoring more likely.
 It’s a vicious cycle.
 One that needs to be addressed as we all know how important consistent, quality sleep is to your well-being.

 Don’t let allergies ruin your summer weekend!
 We’ve got plenty of options for you.
-Take back your two days of freedom (so your weekdays can just breeze by) and schedule an appointment with Dr. Pasha and his team.
+Take back your two days of freedom (so your weekdays can just breeze by) and get treated for your summer allergies with Dr. Pasha and his team.
 Follow us on Facebook and Pinterest for more updates!